The YourGrocer guide to Christmas

 You can reserve a delivery slot now, and edit your order all the way up to our Christmas cut-off dates:

-- Wednesday December 19 - for centrepieces (turkey, ham, seafood)
+- Monday December 19 midday - for meat and seafood centrepieces (turkey, ham, oysters, and prawns, etc)

-- Saturday December 22 - for everything else
+- Thursday December 22 midday - for everything else